binod132/laravel-todolist-api/README.md

    - I have used ansible to automate dependencies installation including docker and docker compose.
 Please refer to ansible/docker.yml [30min]
 6. **Documentation** [1hr]

+## Bonus Tasks (Optional):

+   **Enhanced environment/secret variable management using a secret manager.**

+   I have used github repository secret.
+For DB credentials and other secret we can use open-source vaults like Hashicorp Vault

+   **Add code linting to the pipeline..**

+   I have used php_codesniffer to test code quality on CICD pipeline.
+We cant stop build process if code test is below defined threshold.

 # Laravel To-Do List API.